-The transformed adult social work model will be delivered in partnership with People2People.
-This partnership is based upon the following clear set of principles:
+The council's transformed adult social work model is based upon the following clear set of principles:

-- Reducing dependence upon paid support and enabling and maximising individual independence - Maximising the use of community resources and natural support and developing resilient communities - Facilitating key partnerships within local communities that maximise the use of natural support and universal services - Focusing on the use of volunteers and particularly those who have experience of using services
+- Reducing dependence upon paid support and enabling and maximising individual independence. - Maximising the use of community resources and natural support and developing resilient communities. - Facilitating key partnerships within local communities that maximise the use of natural support and universal services. - Focusing on the use of volunteers and particularly those who have experience of using services.